oomlout/oomlout_oomp_builder/parts/hardware_screw_socket_cap_4_mm_black_6_mm_hex_head/readme.md

-# Hardware Screw Socket Cap 4 Mm Black 6 Mm Hex Head
+# Hardware Screw Socket Cap 4 mm Black 6 mm Hex Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base